The Compressor Pressure is Sufficient, So Why Are My Air Tools Underperforming?

 Choosing the Right Compressor

-2. Add 20–30% extra capacity for efficiency and future needs
+2. Add 20–30% extra capacity for efficiency and future expansion.

-3. Check duty cycle and tank size for sustained performance
+3. Check the duty cycle for sustained industrial performance.

 FAQ – Common Airflow Questions

 PSI is sufficient, but CFM is too low.
-Check hose size, fittings, overall compressor output, and potential restrictions like clogged filters.
+Check for restrictions like small hoses or clogged filters.

-Yes, if the total CFM demand does not exceed the compressor’s output.
-Add 20–30% headroom to ensure consistent performance.
+Yes, if the total CFM demand (plus 20% headroom) doesn't exceed the compressor's output.

 Conclusion